 “There was no evidence of forfeiture except that contained in the certificate of the acting commissioner of the general land office, which was admitted by the court over objection of defendant after the trial.”

 As it does not affirmatively appear that the court, in rendering judgment, did consider this certificate as establishing the forfeiture claimed, in support of the judgment we can presume that he did not do so.
-While in this qualification, the court states that the evidence shows that later than August 15, 1914, defendant made application to the general land office for reinstatement, and tendered the interest in arrears, and that said date was prior to the intervention of any rights held by plaintiff.
+While in this qualification, the court states that the evidence shows that later than August 15, 1914, defendant made application to the general land office for reinstatement, and tendered the interest in arrears, and that' said date was prior to the intervention of any rights held by plaintiff.

-"Where a judgment of the court is correct, if will not be reversed on appeal because the trial court has based its decision on insufficient or erroneous reasons or grounds, or has stated no reasons therefor.
+“Where a judgment of the court is correct, it will not be reversed on appeal because the trial court has based its decision on insufficient or erroneous reasons or grounds, or has stated no reasons therefor.
 And when it does not affirmatively appear on what grounds the decision was made, it is the duty of the appellate court to sustain the court below, if there was any ground disclosed by the record on which the order could properly have been made.
-So a decision based on several grounds, one or more of which sustain it, will not be reversed, although some of the grounds are erroneous, at least unless in cases where the ground of decision can be seen to have misled a party to his injury.
+So a deci-. sion based on several grounds, one or more of which sustain it, will not be reversed, although some of the grounds are erroneous, at least unless in cases where the ground of decision can be seen to have misled a party to his injury.
 The ground on which the court below proceeded, it has been held, is not a subject of inquiry in the appellate court.
-It is the ruling itself, and not the reason therefor, with which the reviewing court is concerned."
+It is the ruling itself, and not the reason therefor, with which the reviewing court is concerned.”

 See Railway Co. v.
 Fowler,